 - Data Services.
-We enable convenient and easy-to-navigate access to industry data and informed decision-making through our PEdata Database and research report services, leveraging our extensive data resources as well as our robust data collection, analytics and research capabilities.
-Our PEDATA MAX, an upgraded SaaS-based version of our PEdata Database, integrates multi-dimensional data of China's equity investment industry and provides timely, accurate and comprehensive professional data services for investors, entrepreneurs, growth enterprises and government agencies.
-As of December 31, 2023, our proprietary PEdata Database and PEDATA MAX had a total of approximately 350,000 registered users.
-We also compile customized reports to address our customers' specific information needs and support their strategic decision-making process, as well as provide periodic standardized research reports enabling industry participants to track, understand and analyze China's equity investment industry.
-We compiled customized reports for over 200 customers for the year ended December 31, 2023. - Marketing Services.
+We enable convenient and easy-to-navigate access to industry data and to facilitate informed decision-making through our PEdata Database and research report services, leveraging our extensive data resources as well as our robust data collection, analytics and research capabilities.
+Our PEDATA MAX, an upgraded SaaS-based version of our PEdata Database, integrates multi-dimensional data of China's equity investment industry and provides timely, accurate and comprehensive professional data services for investors, entrepreneurs, growth enterprises and government agencies, which has now been accessed to the DeepSeek foundation model to complete the brand-new upgrade, and an internal beta version has been launched.
+As of December 31, 2024, our proprietary PEDATA MAX had over 360,000 registered users in aggregation.
+We also compile customized reports to address our customers' specific information needs and support their strategic decision-making process, as well as provide periodic standardized research reports enabling industry participants to track, understand and analyze China's equity investment industry. - Marketing Services.
 We offer omni-channel marketing services through our online information platforms such as PEdaily and offline industry events, which also track industry trends and facilitate intra- and inter-industry networking.
 Our online information platforms offer high-quality content focused on China's equity investment industry.
-As of December 31, 2023, our online information platforms have accumulated approximately 3.2 million subscribers across our mobile applications, websites and major third-party platforms including WeChat, Weibo, Toutiao, NetEase, Sohu, Baidu, Snowball and Tencent.
+As of December 31, 2024, our online information platforms had accumulated over 3.5 million subscribers across our mobile applications, websites and major third-party platforms including WeChat, Weibo, Toutiao, NetEase, Sohu, Baidu, Snowball and Tencent.
 Our PEdaily has served a diversified customer base with its online advertising services, including an increasing number of renowned enterprises, which contributed to our business growth.
 We organize offline industry events, including Zero2IPO brand events and customized events, offering industry participants the opportunities to interact and socialize face-to-face.

-For the year ended December 31, 2023, we organized three offline Zero2IPO brand events, fifteen offline customized events and four offline salons, covering an aggregate of over 12,000 participants. - Investment Banking Services.
-We not only connect early-stage entrepreneurs and growth enterprises with investors through our online investor-entrepreneur matching platform Deal-Market, but also assist them at their growth or later stages.
-With our dedicated offline investment banking services, we enable early-stage entrepreneurs and growth enterprises to capture business and financing opportunities, investors to identify appropriate investment targets, and government agencies to formulate targeted local economic development strategies.
+- Investment Banking Services.
+Through our dedicated offline investment banking services, we enable early-stage entrepreneurs and growth enterprises to capture business and financing opportunities, investors to identify appropriate investment targets, and government agencies to formulate targeted local economic development strategies.
 Moreover, we provide entrepreneurs and growth enterprises with advisory services in private placements and mergers and acquisitions, and securities sponsorship and underwriting services for them to access public equity markets.
 We also offer trading, investment consulting and asset management services to investors.
 To that end, we have assembled a boutique investment banking team well-versed in the industry, committed to bridging together Chinese enterprises with overseas capital markets.
-Our Zero2IPO Securities mobile application, a secondary market trading platform focusing on Hong Kong stock market, provides investors with a full range of trading services, including real-time quotes, online trading, IPO subscription, equity capital market information and financial information.

-• Training Services.
-We offer a variety of equity investment-related online and offline training courses primarily through Sand College, Zero2IPO SandHill College and Zero2IPO Investment Research Institute, targeting at a wide variety of audience including investment professionals, entrepreneurs, government officials, and college students seeking a career in the equity investment industry.
+Our Zero2IPO Securities mobile application, a secondary market trading platform focusing on Hong Kong stock market, provides investors with a full range of trading services, including real-time quotes, online trading, IPO subscription, equity capital market information and financial information. - Training Services.
+We offer a variety of equity investment-related online and offline training courses primarily through online SandHill College, Zero2IPO SandHill College and Zero2IPO Investment Research Institute, targeting a wide variety of audience including investment professionals, entrepreneurs, government officials, and college students seeking a career in the equity investment industry.
 We also provide customized training services targeting institutional customers, especially government agencies and large enterprises.
-Specifically, we provide a series of industry-specific courses, including primarily Master courses with prominent industry investors as mentors and equity investment strategy courses, in addition to our regular course offerings at Zero2IPO SandHill College.
+Specifically, we provide a series of industry-specific courses, including primarily master courses with prominent industry investors as mentors and equity investment strategy courses, in addition to our regular course offerings at Zero2IPO SandHill College.
 Our online and offline training services have provided new entrants and experienced professionals with foundational knowledge of and perceptive insights into China's equity investment industry.